 When Will International Travel Resume?

 Currently, in the UK there is a two weeks quarantine.
-Besides that the US State Department still has a health advisory urging Americans not to travel.
+Besides that, the US State Department still has a health advisory urging Americans not to travel.
 That is also hurting travel agents who are saying that their business is down up to 90% for the past 12 months.
-Some people are afraid and even if they resume travelling again it will be a completely different experience.
+Some people are afraid and even if they resume traveling again it will be a completely different experience.

-Experts say that the return to travel will start with leisure travelers, unlikely that the business travel will pick up right away because people are finding that they can do business and coordinate their team’s activities just fine over Zoom.
+Experts say that the return to travel will start with leisure travelers, unlikely that the business travel will pick up right away.
+People are finding that they can do business and coordinate their team’s activities just fine over Zoom.
 It may not be until 2024 that travel truly returns to the level that we saw in 2019.

 Air Traveler Confidence

 There are many reasons why people travel, including family, work, other responsibilities, and there is also our human desire to connect with people, recreate, take a break from work, which for some people can be important to maintain their health and preventing burnouts.
 For people especially living in large urban areas, even a short trip away from home can help alleviate the symptoms of burnout.
 After nearly a year of lost travel, some say that just a thought of a future escape that counts.

 Start planning a trip even if you don’t end up taking it, it’s good for your mental health to have something to look forward to.